cade-vs/perl-data-tools/README.md

 RFC4180 says:

     * lines are CRLF delimited, however CR or LF-only are accepted as well.
-    * whitespace is data, will not be stripped.
+    * whitespace is data, will not be stripped (2.4).
     * whitespace and delimiters can be quoted with double quotes (").
     * quotes in quoted text should be doubled ("") as escaping.

+# KNOWN BUGS

+This implementation does not support multiline fields (lines split), as described in RFC4180, (2.6).

+There is no much error handling.
+However the code makes reasonable effort to handle properly all the data provided.
+This may seem vague but the CSV format itself is vague :)

 # FEEDBACK